• Skip to main content

 Artist and poet, Douglas Florian, has loads of poetry books on all sorts of subjects from baseball and dinosaurs and more.
 These whimsical space poems are sure to delight.
 Many of them are also concrete poems, adding another dimension to the reading experience.
 While the poems are not heavy handed with the scientific facts, a glossary at the end of the book provides more information and context.

-Out of this world poems book cover showing boy looking at night sky through telescope
+Out of This World poems book cover showing boy looking at night sky through telescope

-Out of this World
+Out of this World by Amy Sklansky

 Find it: Amazon